|IC Markets Broker Features|

 As evidenced in the table above, the average spreads are very low.

-IC Markets charges a commission of $3.50 per lot per side.
+IC Markets charges a commission of $3.00 per lot per side on their cTrader platform, or $3.50 per side with their MetaTrader platform.
 This is reasonable, making overall transaction costs low considering how tight the spreads are.

 Clients of IC Markets can open and fund new accounts via a wide variety of payment options.
 These include: